Rebilly/rebilly-php/examples/README.md

 - [authJwt](./authJwt.php): This example shows how to use the JWT authentication method.
 The result should be the list of products for the given organization as in the [pagination.php](./pagination.php); the difference is that when creating the client object, the parameter `sessionToken` is provided.

-- [createEntity.php](./createEntity.php): This example shows how to create a new entity in two different ways, one through the setters methods and another one with the `from` array method.
+- [createEntity.php](./createEntity.php): This example shows how to create a new entity in two ways, one through the setters methods and another with the `from` array method.